dhiyasalmas/dhiyasalmas/README.md

 Lets keep things simple as possible~

 I primarily work with Python, but sometimes, Im using Java (If im in the mood).
-Currently, my interest in machine learning and computer vision because i liked to apply mathematical equations in programming.
+Currently, my interest in machine learning and computer vision.
 But recently, I have been interested in implementing nuclear equations in programming.
 I have experience to made programme to calculate cogeneration system and thermal hydraulic on HTGR.

 Open to be research assistant, please contact me on dhiyasalmas@gmail.com